Global Civilisation Initiative: China's New Gift for World Peace | Ghana News Agency

 Countries need to explore the building of a global network for inter-civilisation dialogue and cooperation, enrich the contents of exchanges and expand avenues of cooperation to promote mutual understanding and friendship among people of all countries and jointly advance the progress of human civilizations.

-China is not only a “thinker” but also a “doer” in promoting building a human community with a shared future and practicing the Global Civilisation Initiative.
+China is not only a “thinker” but also a “doer” in promoting building a human community with a shared future and practising the Global Civilisation Initiative.

 In Africa, more than 60 Confucius Institutes have been established in 46 countries.

-In Ghana, the Confucius Institutes at the University of Ghana and the University of Cape Coast continue to flourish, and a Chinese Bridge Chinese Proficiency Competition will be held in the near future to better raise Sino-Ghanaian friendship.
+In Ghana, the Confucius Institutes at the University of Ghana and the University of Cape Coast continue to flourish, and a Chinese Bridge Chinese Proficiency Competition will be held shortly to better raise Sino-Ghanaian friendship.

-There are more than 6,000 Ghanaian students studying in China assiduously, ranking second in Africa.
+More than 6,000 Ghanaian students are studying in China assiduously, ranking second in Africa.

-At present, the changes of the world, the changes of the times, and the changes in history are unfolding unprecedentedly.
+At present, the changes in the world, the changes of the times, and the changes in history are unfolding unprecedentedly.

 A single flower does not make spring, while one hundred flowers in full blossom bring spring to the garden.